Zoran Corporation: Growth in non-DVD product lines

 By 2005, its COACH product line for digital camera processors, which built on its earlier JPEG expertise, had started to become significant and would be the largest revenue contributor in Zoran's later years.
 The printer/imaging business acquired from Oak also consistently contributed in the region of 20% of revenues.

 Targeting the mobile phone market, Zoran acquired Emblaze Semiconductor (based in Israel close to a large part of Zoran's own R&D facilities) in 2004 for $54 million in cash.
 The resulting mobile phone multimedia processor product line eventually achieved limited success with production for LG camera phones in 2008, but could not sustain growth and Zoran discontinued development on this product line in Q3 2009.

 Zoran's revenues and net income peaked in 2007, with revenues reaching $507 million and non-GAAP net income of $71 million.
 In 2008, revenues declined to $439 million, with non-GAAP net income declining to $8 million.

 The DTV product line for flat-panel TVs and set-top boxes became successful for Zoran for a period, being the largest revenue contributor with 35% in Q3 2008.
-After expectations of a significant revenue decline for the company in Q1 2009, an unexpected recovery of its DTV business in Q1 2009 allowed Zoran to maintain its revenue level with DTV reaching 40% of revenues in Q2 and Q3 2009 based on Zoran's leading position in low to mid-range LCD TVs for the US market.
+After expectations of a significant revenue decline for the company in Q1 2009, an unexpected recovery of its DTV business in Q1 2009 allowed Zoran to maintain its revenue level with DTV reaching 40% of revenues in Q2 and Q3 2009 based on Zoran's leading position in low to mid-range LCD TVs for the U.S. market.